The Future of Horror Hinges on the ‘Friday the 13th’ Lawsuit

 Will We Get Another Another Jason Movie?

 Don’t hold your breath.
-The quickest route to a new Jason movie is if the courts decide and Cunningham and Miller accept the outcome.
+The quickest route to a new Jason movie is if Cunningham and Miller accept the court’s decision and decide not to continue through the courts.
 As this will be a precedent-setting case, it’s safe to assume other studios and copyright owners have interest in the outcome, and will want this to be decided by the Supreme Court.
 There is no guarantee they’ll hear the case, but it’s safe to assume Cunningham will try.
 It’s also possible that studios and the WGA will file amicus briefs in order to pile on arguments should this be heard by a higher court.

 Then the next step to a quick Jason flick is the two deciding on the ownership of Jason Voorhees.
 As Larry Zerner broke down in the above Twitter thread, the elements of the franchise are numerous and overlapping.
 Since they haven’t reached an agreement yet, we can assume there will be a messy debate moving forward.
 There is also the new Cunningham v Paramount case, discussed below, which is another barrier between us and a new Jason movie.
 This will likely come down to risk and leverage.